 I have the experience to help you both as an attorney and as the mother of a young daughter.
-And as someone who has navigated the legal system both as an advocate for families and as a client going through the second-parent adoption process after my partner gave birth to our beautiful baby girl.
+And as someone who has navigated the legal system both as an advocate for families and as a client going through the second-parent adoption process after my wife gave birth to our beautiful baby girl.

 I am an attorney …